bennycheung/bennycheung.github.io/_posts/2018-06-14-interactive-hex-world-map-using-d3.md

 because spatial representation and reasoning are my on-going research thesis.
 I sense the pure fun of the spatial computing and try to bring my understanding closer to nature.

-This article will take on the follwoing investigation path,
+This article will take on the following investigation path,

 * Understanding the hexagonal coordinate system
 * Creating the hexagonal grid to cover the world